laubonghaudoi/LDC/files/LDC.md

 #### Regarding Simplified Chinese

 Chinese texts can be written in either Traditional or Simplified Chinese.
-To avoid data redundancy, the lexicon should only contain one variant.
-Specifically, the lexicon contains Traditional Chinese and does not include any simplified Chinese characters for the following reasons.
+To avoid data redundancy, the lexicon should contain only one variant.
+Specifically, the lexicon contains Traditional Chinese and does not contain any simplified Chinese characters for the following reasons.

-The conversion from traditional Chinese to simplified Chinese is technically more accurate than that from simplified Chinese to traditional Chinese because traditional Chinese characters are less ambiguous.
+Technically speaking, the conversion from traditional Chinese to simplified Chinese is more accurate than that in the opposite direction, as traditional Chinese characters are less ambiguous.
 For example, the traditional Chinese characters 發 (“distribute; prosper”) and 髮 (“hair”) are both written as 发 in simplified Chinese.
 Therefore, when converting the character 发 from simplified Chinese to traditional Chinese, one must determine the correct character based on the context, which may result in a loss of accuracy.
 In contrast, one can convert traditional Chinese to simplified Chinese using the Open Chinese Convert (OpenCC) program with an accuracy of nearly 100%.

 Simplified Chinese characters are more tailored to Mandarin Chinese than to Cantonese because some Chinese characters are simplified by replacing their phonetic components with simpler components that are homophonous in Mandarin, whereas they are not necessarily homophonous in Cantonese.
 For example, the traditional Chinese character 劇 is simplified as 剧 because the new phonetic component 居 (pronunced jū in Mandarin) sounds similar to the original character 劇 (pronunced jù in Mandarin).
-However, in Cantonese, the two characters are pronunced kek6 and geoi1, respectively, which are totally different.
-Therefore, some simplified characters may cause confusion and trouble for Cantonese users.
+However, in Cantonese, the two characters are pronunced kek6 and geoi1, which are completely different.
+Therefore, some simplified characters may cause confusion and problems for Cantonese users.

 #### Regarding Regional Variants of Traditional Chinese

-Apart from the difference between traditional and simplified Chinese, traditional Chinese itself also differs in different eras, regions and standards (note that this is different from orthographic character choice, which we will discuss in the word entries section).
+In addition to the difference between traditional and simplified Chinese, traditional Chinese itself differs in different eras, regions and standards (note that this is different from the choice of orthographic characters, which will be discussed in the `word` entries section).
 For example, the character leoi5 (“inside”) is written as 裏 in Hong Kong and 裡 in Taiwan.
+Storing all variants in the lexicon would result in data redundancy.

-The OpenCC program defines the OpenCC Traditional Chinese standard.
-When Chinese text is written in the OpenCC standard, the conversion to Hong Kong and Taiwan variants will achieve the highest accuracy.
-The OpenCC standard character list keeps the most semantic contrasts between code points and servers as the baseline character variants.
-And with this baseline, the library can convert characters between Mainland simplified, Hong Kong traditional, Taiwan traditional variants with this standard.
+To address this, we have adopted the OpenCC Traditional Chinese standard in our lexicon.
+The standard is designed for conversion between Chinese variants, which means that when Chinese text is written in the OpenCC standard, the conversion to Hong Kong and Taiwan variants will achieve the highest accuracy.

 We recommend accompanying the OpenCC library when using rime-cantonese in applications.
 For instance, when building a Cantonese transliteration module, one can generate the missing simplified Chinese variants first with OpenCC in order to get a comprehensive character-to-pronunciation mapping list.

 #### Regarding Variants Chinese Characters

 Variant Chinese characters are Chinese characters that are homophones and synonyms.
-For example, 亓 is a variant character of 其 (“that”).
+For example, 亓 is a variant character of 其 (“its”).
 These Chinese characters are not actively used in modern times.
 Thus, variant characters are included only in char entries and not in word entries.
 Particularly, some Japanese Shinjitai characters and Vietnamese Chữ Nôm are also included because they are more commonly found in daily life.
 For example, 円 is the Japanese variant for 圓, while it is commonly used to describe the currency unit of Japan.

 ### Multi-character Entries (`word` Entries)